TonyOjelel/Microsoft-Azure-Project/README.md

-You can create such a diagram using various diagramming tools or software like Microsoft Visio, Lucidchart, draw.io, or even hand-draw it on paper.
+You can create such a diagram using various diagramming tools or software like Microsoft Visio, Lucidchart, draw.io, or even hand-draw it on paper..

 Here's a textual representation of a simple data flow diagram for the project: